What is Temporal Method?

 The temporal method applies the present rate of exchange to all the financial assets and liabilities (short-term as well as long-term).

-The physical (non-financial) assets that are evaluated at past rates are translated at past rates.
-The different assets of an overseas subsidiary will, in all cases, be acquired through a very long period.
+The physical (non-financial) assets evaluated at past rates are translated at past rates.
+The different assets of an overseas subsidiary will, in all cases, be acquired over a very long period.
 Now, the exchange rates do not remain stable for such long periods.
 Hence, many different exchange rates are applied for translating these foreign assets into the multinational’s home currency.

 However, the utilization of this method will result in changes in different financial ratios when the balance sheet is converted into the presentation currency because the assets and liabilities are affected in several ways.